aws-samples/amazon-sagemaker-data-wrangler-hospital-readmission-prediction/README.md

 * ordinally encode the age feature
 * normalization (Standard scaler)
 * Custom Transformation (Feature Store - EventTime needed)
-* Analysis (Quick Model)
+* Analysis (Quick Model, Histogram)
 * ready for ML training (Export notebook steps)
-* Hosting steps need to be added here
-* Model monitoring
-* Extract test-dataset after transformation

 These are analyses created at different stage of the wrangling to serve as indication of the value these wrangling steps add.
-Most noticeably the Quick Model tells us that patient readmission prediction increases from X to Y after performing additional steps between 13 and 22 (in [datawrangler_diabetes_readmission.flow](datawrangler_diabetes_readmission.flow)).
+Most noticeably the Quick Model tells us that patient readmission prediction increases F1 score after performing transformation steps between 1 and 28 (in [datawrangler_diabetes_readmission.flow](datawrangler_diabetes_readmission.flow)).
+Data Scientists can use `Quick Model` analysis to perform iterative experimentation leading to efficient feature engineering for ML.

 In this lab, we will perform data preprocessing using a combination of transformations described below to demonstrate the capability of Amazon SageMaker Data Wrangler.
 We will then train a XGBoost model to show you the process after data wrangling.
 We will then be hosting a trained model to SageMaker Hosted Endpoint for real-time inferencing.